ecoppen/futuresboard/docs/passivbot.md

 # passivbot
+!!! note
+    Futuresboard can be run without using any 'bot', it will simply read from your account.
+I created futuresboard to track my passivbot PnL.

 [Passivbot](https://www.passivbot.com/en/latest/) is a fully automated trading bot built in Python (3.8 for most things, 3.8+ for live) by [@enarjord](https://github.com/enarjord/).